Mercenary (video game): Gameplay

 The player explores a world rendered in realtime 3D graphics, completing a number of non-linear tasks in order to achieve a single main objective.
 The title of the series derives from the player's role in carrying out tasks as a "hired gun".
-The player is able to play the warring factions off against one another to the player's own advantage.
+The player is able to play the warring factions off against one another to their own advantage.
 For instance, each faction seeks the destruction of installations belonging to its rival, and the capture of material or other resources to support their cause.
 There are other routes to escape, and it is possible to combine strategies to both leave Targ and keep the wealth accrued there.

 Mercenary: The Second City

 Mercenary: The Second City, released in 1986, is an expansion pack.
 Initially its major distinction is the new colour scheme, representing the other side of the planet.
 The ground is now red rather than the original green, and the sky is no longer blue.
 Instead, it is pink in the Amiga and Atari (8-bit and ST) versions, dark blue on the Commodore 8-bit platforms (C64 and Plus/4) and yellow on the ZX Spectrum.

 However, after a similar objective, the substantive differences reveal themselves subtly: there is a different city layout, a more intricate underground complex, a new set of puzzles to overcome and several significant changes with game objects.